Find out what is keyword research, why you should use it, useful tools and how to find the best keywords on your website.

 The tool reports back some valuable information, such as the search volume and the number of search results that the engine returns.
 It also returns the CPC (cost per click) and the competition, both will help us understand how competitive it will be to rank for that specific keyword.

 Above we can see the volume of the specific keyword (avg. unique searches per month) the number of results returned by Google.
 We can also see the CPC or cost per click for the paid ads within Google and the Competition.
 Even though the competition is below Paid Search it is also a good indicator for the organic search.
 People that do paid ads, in most cases, do some form of SEO in order to increase their chances of attracting more traffic.
-On the right the bar graph indicates which countries are most active with their paid ads which gives us an idea of how hard it will be to rank for the selected keyword in a specific region.
-In the above example it would be harder to rank for “Fitness Studio” in Australia but much easier to rank for the same keyword in India.
+On the right, the bar graph indicates which countries are most active with their paid ads which give us an idea of how hard it will be to rank for the selected keyword in a specific region.
+In the above example, it would be harder to rank for “Fitness Studio” in Australia but much easier to rank for the same keyword in India.

 Below the initial graph, we have a list of keywords separated into two groups: